dbmrq/vim-ditto/README.md

     au CursorHold,CursorHoldI * DittoUpdate

 So there in the example config where it says `au FileType markdown,text,tex DittoOn`, what it does is run `:DittoOn` on every `markdown`, `text` or `tex` files.
-Whenever you edit one of those files, Ditto will automatically highlight overused words in each paragraph.
+Whenever you edit one of those files, Ditto will automatically highlight overused words in each paragraph (the default scope can be changed with `g:ditto_mode`).

 `:DittoOn` is automatically disabled for readonly files, so you can call it for every text file, like in the example, and Vim's help files won't get all highlighted.
 If you're editing a readonly file and you still want to turn on Ditto's `autocmd`s, you can use `:DittoOn!`, with the exclamation mark.